EasonJackson/DesignPatterns/README.md

 #### Prototype Pattern

 Prototype pattern aims to make it easy for object creation.
-When the cost of initializating an instance is large, and all the instances have the same or a similar property, prototype can quickly duplicate the original instance.
+When the cost of initialing an instance is large, and all the instances have the same or a similar property, prototype can quickly duplicate the original instance.
 It works on classes that implements ```Clonable``` interface in Java.

 A shallow copy or a deep copy of the prototype instance are optional in the pattern, depend on how the implementation should work.
 For most cases where an "individual" object is required, a deep copy is necessary to avoid corrupting data.
 However a deep copy will apparently cost more memory in that case.